Italian Paraguayans: History

-40 percent of Paraguayans are descendants from the Italian immigrants. the Italians were 15% of the male population in Paraguay in 1875, after the Chaco War, but grew considerable in numbers with their offspring with local women, and now are fully assimilated due to many mixed marriages.
+40 percent of Paraguayans are descendants from the Italian immigrants.
+Italians were 15% of the male population in Paraguay in 1875, after the Chaco War, but grew considerable in numbers with their offspring with local women, and now are fully assimilated due to many mixed marriages.

 Migration history

 The number of Italian immigrants in Paraguay was by far the highlight of foreigners who settled in the country in the early postwar years after 1870.
 During the Paraguayan War, many Italian immigrants enlisted voluntarily rows of then President Mariscal Francisco Solano López.

 In the period between 1882 and 1907, Italians were the largest group, exceeding 27% of total foreign arrivals in Paraguay.

 After the unification of Italy in 1860, after Garibaldi's battles, began the era of the great migrations that lasted until 1914.
-This yielded a very extensive migratory movement, between the years 1869-1913, more than 14 million Italians left their country.
+This yielded a very extensive migratory movement, between the years 1869–1913, more than 14 million Italians left their country.

 However, most of the Italian immigrants came mainly from Lombardy (especially from Bergamo) and the rest of northern Italy, comprising individuals who arrived in Paraguay on their own and facing its risks.

 This group of immigrants, largely made up of workers, architects, engineers and less by professionals in other fields, exercised great influence, especially on growth and urban development in Asunción and in the maintenance of the Paraguayan rail system.